tashburn/diffstory/README.md

 # jsdiff

 A diff library for Javascript objects that's --
-- small
+- light as air
-- fast
+- fast as Cheetah
 - produces small human-readable diffs
-- can apply a diff forwards
+- can time-travel forwards
-- can apply a diff backwards
+- can time-travel backwards
 - uses a fast "smallest common subsequence" algorithm for string and array diffs
 - for objects, diffs represent additions, removals, and updates
 - for arrays, diffs represent additions, removals, updates (for objects and arrays), and single-member reorderings.